831.469.0345............................................................ webmaster@greenote.com

 ACM-4 Single Ribbon Royer Clone (2)

 Figure 8 RIBBON Small profile great for multi-miking guitar amps or for tight places.
-We love this thing on electric.

 Dynamic Mics Description/Specs